CloudWolfYT/WASD-Detection/README.md

     </tr>
 </table>

-By Default a demo command is left in wasd:main which runs a function to show an example use-case in the function "wasd:demo_output"
+By Default a demo command is left in wasd:main which runs a function to show an example use-case in the function "wasd:demo/print_subtitle_mounted"

 ## Contributors 🧱